ukgov-equality-hub/ethnicity-facts-and-figures/README.md

 After checking out make a virtualenv and activate it.

 Use mkvirtualenv to make your life easier.
-Adjust path after -p flag if necessary.
+Note that if you have both python 2 and 3 on your system, then add flag -p python3 to the command below.

 ```
 pip install virtualenvwrapper